 Using the Driver from Java

-Maven is a popular build automation tool used primarily for Java projects.
+Maven is a popular build automation tool that's used primarily for Java projects.
 It helps manage dependencies, builds, and reporting.
 To include the JDBC driver in your Maven project, add this dependency to your pom.xml file.

 The fully qualified class name for the driver is com.salesforce.datacloud.jdbc.DataCloudJDBCDriver.